 Many dermal fillers now also improve skin texture and help break down fibrous scar tissue, and while they can’t completely remove acne scars, dermal filler injections are effective in modifying the appearance of some types of acne scars.

-At our Melbourne clinic we see a lot of patients with acne scars of all types, but the two types of acne scar that respond very well to dermal filler injections are rolling scars and less well defined boxcar scars.
+At our Melbourne clinic, we see a lot of patients with acne scars of all types, but the two types of acne scars that respond very well to dermal filler injections are rolling scars and less well-defined boxcar scars.
 Rolling acne scars create a wave-like indentation on the skin (being wide and shallow), while boxcar acne scars are angular with well-defined edges (like a box).

 How acne scarring works

 When acne forms inside a hair follicle or pore, the process resembles an unchecked infection.
 This infection is caused by bacteria that have a sneaky trick whereby they switch off your skin cells’ innate immunity (defence systems), allowing the bacteria to flourish and consequently destroying the fabric of your skin.